 • Campers must be capable of changing locations and walking independently and be able to walk and ambulate on different surfaces.
 Wheelchairs, walkers and canes are not safe on the campground surfaces.

 • Campers must be cooperative and able to follow simple directions.

 • Campers must be able to participate in small group activities and be able to remain seated in a chair for a 30 minute activity or class period, and must be able to tolerate outdoor activities.

 • Participants must not have been hospitalizedfor emotional or behavioral needs, and Campers must be free of all forms of aggression: physical, gestural, sexual, or verbal, and have no history of any aggression.
 Also, Campers should not require extensive supervision for acute or chronic medical conditions, such as seizures, severe food allergies, etc.

 • Campers must be able to sleep, in a cabin, with 6 to 8 other individuals, without disturbing other people.

 A prospective camper will be expected to meet the criteria listed above.

 Note: Aggressive behaviors, wandering and/or flight risk tendencies as well as disruptive behavior of any manner result in early departure from the camping program at the parent/guardian expense.

-Camp has been canceled for 2020 due to health concerns regarding COVID-19.
-The next camping session will be June 24 - 27, 2021.
+Camp Courage will be held from June 2-5.
 For more information, please email us at firstname.lastname@example.org.